GDalonso/GDalonso.github.io/README.md

 # GDalonso.github.io
-Some projects and info about them https://gdalonso.github.io/
+Some projects and info about them! https://gdalonso.github.io/